Kyn21kx/WebPortfolio/src/content/blog/the-web-is-bad.md

   - *Desktop apps?
 Javascript!
 Let's just package **a whole browser** with that bad boy and you'll be right at home with the same UI libraries*
   - *Embedded systems?
 BELIEVE IT OR NOT, ALSO JAVASCRIPT!!!*

-it was fine as a scripting language, it could've stayed a language used to move / delete and create elements in the DOM, and every codebase could have their own little declarative UI library that is specific to their use case, "but duude, that would be soooo complicated, imagine writing every single UI component yourself"...
-It really isn't that hard, look, here's a button:
+it was fine as a scripting language, meant for simple DOM manipulation.
+That should've been it, another language could've emerged and solved JS's issues, but, we decided to grab the spoon glue together a few spikes at the end and called it a fork, dragging along layers of complex frameworks.
+Could we simplify this paradigm without switching languages?
+Absolutely, imagine each codebase with its own lightweight, declarative UI library, tailored to its needs, something that you learn in one or two days along with your coworkers and banging your head against the code.
+From my experience there exists this strange attitude towards doing things that way, and it's almost always along the lines of: “Duude, writing every UI component from scratch??
+That’s way too hard!”
+But it’s not.
+Custom libraries can be lean and intuitive, cutting out the bloat of modern frameworks.
+I’m not saying this is the ultimate fix, far from it.
+It’s just a step toward ditching overengineered abstractions for something more purposeful and self-contained.
+Here’s a quick example to prove it’s doable: a simple button, built without the usual framework overhead.

 ```ts